Substance Abuse Prevention

 Because of these problems, the PSC advocates for what we call "responsible use" where such substances are concerned.
 This includes:

 - No use of tobacco products.

 - No "binge" drinking.
 This is defined in the research literature as the consumption in one day of 5 or more standard alcoholic drinks (e.g., 1.5 ounces of 40% liquor, 5 ounces of 12% wine, 12 ounces of 5% beer) for men and 4 or more for women.

 - No more than 14 standard alcoholic drinks in any week for men and only 7 for women.

 - Use of legal medications only as prescribed.

 - No overuse of "benign" substances (e.g., caffeine).

-To assess your own drinking patterns, please click here.
+To assess your own drinking patterns, please click here and visit When Will I Be Sober, an online alcohol units calculator, that tells you when your mind and body will be back to normal after a night out.
 For other resources, including a variety of useful calculators, visit the website of the National Institute on Alcohol Abuse and Alcoholism.

 For those in need, Alcoholics Anonymous, Narcotics Anonymous and Marijuana Anonymous meetings are held regularly on the SGU campus.
 The meetings follow the 12-step philosophy and are open to anyone from the university or island communities struggling with substance abuse or addiction.